BestWillInTheWorld/techshed-hugo/README.md

 <img src="{{ . }}" alt="logo">
 {{ end }}
 ```
+## Overriding Theme Elements
+For our purposes, I've overridden the partial layout `hero-area.html` - which displays the main image at the top of the home page - in order to remove the conutdown timer from the original theme.
+This is done by adding a copy of the theme's version of `hero-area.html` to `/layouts/partials/hero-area.html` and making changes there.

+Similarly, other files from the theme, can be overridden by adding modified copies of the files to the relevant directory in the root of the project.

+I've also overidden some CSS + several images via `/static/css/style.css` and `/static/images/`

 ## Global Config (at the top of config.toml)
 Values in the global scope are used as [build parameters for Hugo](https://gohugo.io/getting-started/configuration/#all-configuration-settings) when running the `hugo` command to build the site e.g.